Main

 The ">"

-is always treated as a right shift operator.
+In the traditional C++ compiler, >> is always treated as a right shift operator.
 But actually we can easily write the code for the nested template:

 std::vector<std::vector<int>> matrix; |